 If you have at least one child who doesn’t meet the above requirements, here is our 1-day Epcot plan for those with kids:

-With those out of the way, the rest of your time is free to explore World Showcase and whatever festival is going on as you please.
-As with our original plan, the easiest course of attack is picking a direction and doing a full circle so you don’t miss anything.
-While exploring the pavilions, take advantage of the Kidcot Fun Stops located in each.
+As you loop your way around, be sure to take advantage of the Kidcot Fun Stops located in each pavilion.
 These kid-friendly activities help keep your children entertained as you wander through each country, and leave them with a related memento.

 Additionally, if there’s a festival going on, keep an eye out for any special kid-friendly activities like an animation academy, themed scavenger hunts, or food items in a passport that you need to check off.
 These can help keep the festival fun and different as you work your way around and might even encourage your little ones to try something they might not have been interested in otherwise.

 Finally, don’t forget about the entertainment at each of the pavilions as you’re walking around.
 From cultural films to street performers, there’s something for whatever situation.
 Over in Future World, you also won’t want to miss Club Cool, a globally-inspired soda shop serving free samples of the fizzy stuff from around the world.

 While some of these attractions could be boring for kids, they could also be a great place to go if a kiddo needs a nap.
 Others, like the Beauty and the Beast Sing-Along in France or even Reflections of China, are sure to keep any kid entertained.